Jalink-lab/Jalink-lab.github.io/README.md

 ### 4. Plugin [ImageJSON](https://github.com/Jalink-lab/ImageJSON/releases/download/v1.0/ImageJSON-1.0.0.jar)

 ### Installation instructions
-Download the plugins .jar files (nr.
+Download the plugin .jar files (nr.
 2,3 and 4) and place in the Fiji plugins folder.
-Download the macro, drag into the Fiji window and click Run.
-[ThunderSTORM](https://zitmen.github.io/thunderstorm/) is a prerequisite.
+Download the macro (nr.
+1), drag into the Fiji window and click Run.
+Dependencies: [ThunderSTORM](https://zitmen.github.io/thunderstorm/) and [Bio-Formats](https://imagej.net/Bio-Formats).

 ## Detailed descriptions (links to the repositories)